Valérien Ismaël: 1. FC Nürnberg

 Ismaël became the new head coach of 1.
 FC Nürnberg on 5 June 2014 and won his first match in charge against Erzgebirge Aue 1–0 on 3 August 2014.
-He went on to lose eight of his next 13 matches and was sacked on 10 November 2014; three days after a 2–1 loss to SV Sandhausen.
+He went on to lose eight of his next 13 matches and was dismissed on 10 November 2014; three days after a 2–1 loss to SV Sandhausen.
 He finished with a record of four wins, two draws, and eight losses.

 Return to VfL Wolfsburg II

 Ismaël returned to VfL Wolfsburg II on 1 June 2015.
 Repeating the success of his first tenure with the team, Wolfsburg II won the 2015–16 Regionalliga Nord.
 Once again though, Wolfsburg II lost in the promotion play-off, this time to Jahn Regensburg.

 VfL Wolfsburg

 First-team head coach Dieter Hecking was dismissed on 17 October 2016 and was replaced by Ismaël on an interim basis.
 In his first four games in charge, Wolfsburg managed to win twice.
 Ismaël was promoted from interim coach to permanent head coach on 7 November 2016.
 Ismaël was dismissed on 26 February 2017.